dashtaki/virta-charging-stations/README.md

 User can see station detail from the main screen(`/`) or even you can directly use specific station id in address bar as param, for instance for station id **101** it should be like `/station/101`.

+### Styled-Components

+There are tons and tons of ways to use styling in React, but one way that looks to be the best practice is to make components within your component to style directly.
+These styled components affect only that specific component in which they are rendered, and nothing else.
+Components in React work the best when they are small, focused, and reusable.